St Lucia Distillers

 More about St Lucia Distillers

 Visitor Policy: Not open to public

-Like so many islands in the Caribbean, when sugar was introduced to St Lucia in the late 1700s it revolutionised society, first with African slave labourers, and later, Indian indentured labourers - brought to the island to tend the labour intensive crop.
-These forced workers formed the majority population, becoming the primary consumers for the island's rum, which was produced by the many small plantation distilleries from molasses, the by-product of their sugar production.
+Like so many islands in the Caribbean, when sugar was introduced to St Lucia in the late 1700s it revolutionised society, first with African slave labourers, and later, Indian indentured labourers - brought to the island to tend the labour-intensive crop.
+These forced workers formed the majority population, becoming the primary consumers of the island's rum, which was produced by the many small plantation distilleries from molasses, the by-product of their sugar production.

-The Barnard family bought out the Geest shares in 1992 and then in 1997 sold some of their interest to Trinidad-based Angostura Ltd. In 2005 the Barnard family, sold their remaining shareholding to Clico Barbados Holdings with third generation rum-maker Laurie Barnard staying on as Managing Director.
-Most people in the Caribbean are only too aware of the recent financial meltdown of CL Financial, the owner of Clico, Angostura and Appleton distilleries, but due to trading profitably, St Lucia Distillers seems to have escaped largely unscathed.
+The Barnard family bought out the Geest shares in 1992 and then in 1997 sold some of their interest to Trinidad-based Angostura Ltd. In 2005 the Barnard family sold their remaining shareholding to Clico Barbados Holdings with third-generation rum-maker Laurie Barnard staying on as Managing Director.
+Most people in the Caribbean are only too aware of the financial meltdown of CL Financial, the owner of Clico, Angostura and Appleton distilleries, but due to trading profitably, St Lucia Distillers escaped largely unscathed.

 One way and another, St Lucia Distillers has suffered a challenging few years.
 On the 2nd May 2007 a fire started by arsonists destroyed the administration, laboratory and blending building.
 After years of working from a converted warehouse, a replacement administrative and production building was finally completed in October 2009 but 35 years of records, manuals, correspondence and even the distillery's medals and trophies were lost forever.
 The irony of this fire is that Clico Holdings, the distillery's owner, is an insurance company so one would hope they were well covered.